marc-chew/bike-study/analysis_process.md

 #### Do Members/Casuals tend to rent at a specific location or end at a specific location?

+Findings:

+- Steeter Dr & Grand Ave was the most frequented start station for Casual Users
+- Clinton Streets two stations were both in the top five for Members

 | **User** | **Start Station Name**             | **Rides** |
 |----------|------------------------------------|-----------|
 | casual   | Streeter Dr & Grand Ave            | 54406     |